nortakales/game-saves/README.md

 * Manage physical VMUs using SD card adapter + Dreamshell
   * SD card needs `DreamShell_4.0.0_RC4_and_Boot_Loader.7z` expanded in root
-  * Get the full VMU dumps, otherwise information is lost
+  * IMPORTANT: Get the full VMU dumps, not individual saves, otherwise information is lost
 * Use `vmuexplorer.exe` to manage the files
   * `*.vmd` files can be renamed `*.bin`
 * Delete `dc_nvmem.bin` from Anbernic to clear out the Dreamcast emulator's internal memory (which will clear PSO SN/AK)
   * This only worked deleting over SSH, and did NOT work when deleting from the SD card on PC

+# Gamecube

+Important Git repos

+* [PicoBoot](https://github.com/webhdx/PicoBoot) - PicoBoot firmware for Raspberry Pi Pico
+* [Swiss](https://github.com/emukidid/swiss-gc) - main homebrew/ROM launcher
+* [CleanRip](https://github.com/emukidid/cleanrip) - homebrew for ripping ROMs
+* [GCMM](https://github.com/suloku/gcmm) - homebrew for managing memory cards